clamsproject/clams-python/documentation/introduction.rst

   These runtime configurations are not part of the MMIF input, but for reproducible analysis, you should record these configurations in the output MMIF.

 .. note::
   Some runtime parameters are managed by the SDK itself rather than declared per-app.
-The *universal* parameters in :const:`clams.app.ClamsApp.universal_parameters` are one such set — they are auto-added to every CLAMS app.
+The *universal* parameters in :const:`clams.app.ClamsApp.universal_parameters` are one such set; they are auto-added to every CLAMS app.
 Specialized base classes (see below) add their own SDK-managed parameter sets on top.

 .. warning::
   All the runtime configurations should be pre-announced in the app metadata.